An Intro to Remote Work

 Take your company to Level 5 with Missive

-Missive is an asynchronous team inbox and chat tool that can help with the transition of becoming a distributed team.
+Missive is an asynchronous team inbox and chat app that can help with the transition of becoming a distributed team.
 It lets you collaborate around emails and other communication channels.

 Missive allows us to feel like we're working in the same room, even if we're 10,000 miles apart